hendriklammers/jquery-colorscroll/README.md

 https://github.com/hendriklammers/jquery-colorscroll

-A jQuery plugin that transitions the background color, when the user scrolls.
+A jQuery plugin that transitions the background color of an element, based on the scroll position.